Elders/Cronus/doc/Configuration.md

 ---

 #### `cronus_tenants` >> *string[] | Required: yes*
 List of tenants allowed to use the system.
-Cronus is designed with multitenancy fromthe beginning and requires at least one tenant to be configured in order to work properly.
-The multitenancy aspects are applied to every component and to give you a sense here is a incomplete list of the components which are using this setting
+Cronus is designed with multitenancy in mind from the beginning and requires at least one tenant to be configured in order to work properly.
+The multitenancy aspects are applied to many components and to give you a feel about this here is an incomplete list of different parts of the system using this setting:
 * Message - every message which is sent through Cronus is bound to a specific *tenant*
 * RabbitMQ exchanges and queues are tenant aware
 * Event Store - every tenant has a separate storage